 In matters of employment litigation, Jennifer represents and defends employers against claims of employment discrimination, harassment, and retaliation before the U.S. Department of Labor Wage and Hour Division and the Office of Federal Contract Compliance Programs, state agencies, and state and federal courts.
 She also defends employers against claims of violations of wage and hour laws.
 She represents companies in commercial litigation matters concerning contract disputes, restrictive covenants, unfair competition, business conspiracy, misappropriation of trade secrets, and computer fraud and theft.

-Jennifer also counsels clients in a variety of matters relating to union organizing, unfair labor practice charges, and employee benefits.
-She has significant experience in conducting union avoidance training.
+Jennifer also counsels clients in a variety of matters relating to union organizing efforts and campaigns, unfair labor practice charges, and employee benefits.